-Provides students the theoretical background necessary for working with systems used in to-day's communication industry.
+Provides students the theoretical background necessary for working with systems used in today's communication industry.
 Focuses on signal representations, transmission of, modulation of, and coding of both analog and digital signals; system block diagrams, operation and application of the phase-locked loop, and propagation of electromagnetic waves in guided media and free space.
 Communication Systems I and II complement this theory class with extensive laboratory examples.
-Credits: 4, Hours: (4/0/0/0), Prereq: ELT-518; Arts & Sciences Elective Code: B
+Credits: 4, Hours: (4/0/0/0), Prereq: minimum C in ELT-309 and ELT-517; Arts & Sciences Elective Code: B